- UMC Advantage

 Crookston, MN 56716

 University of Minnesota policy requires all international students, scholars and their dependents to have health insurance while in the United States.
-Healthcare in the United States is complicated and can be very expensive.
+Healthcare delivery in the United States is regrettably complex and expensive.
+The University-sponsored